fieldtrip/website/workshop/meg-uk-2015/spm_stats.md

 - Add a module for “Model estimation” from the Stats option on the SPM toolbar menu and define the file name as being dependent on the results of the factorial design specification output.
 For “write residuals”, keep “no”.
 Select classical statistics.

-- Run the pipeline by pressing the green ‘run’ button.
+- Run the pipeline by pressing the green 'run' button.

 ## Setting up contrasts and reviewing results